Rats, they can get into most places. As if it isn’t bad enough that they can get into your home, but they also can set up a nest in your car.

 Start your car up regularly

-It is very important that you make your car as uncomfortable as possible, and starting the engine every day will let them know that it is not a good place for a nest.
+You must make your car as uncomfortable as possible for a rat, and starting the engine every day will let them know that it is not a good place for them to set up a nest.

 Leave the car engine running until it heats up.
-If the Rat has set up a nest in the engine bay then it will soon get the message and will disappear to find another nesting spot.
-Ensure you have secured your home from Rats to reduce the chances of it finding a way in.
+If the rat has set up a nest in the engine bay, it will soon get the message and disappear to find another nesting spot.
+Ensure you have secured your home from rats to reduce the chances of finding a way in.

-As Rats sleep during the day, being woken up and forced to move will act as an excellent deterrent.
+As rats usually sleep during the day, being woken up and forced to move will be an excellent deterrent.

 Set traps in the local area

-Your car is likely to be parked outside, which means it is difficult to set regular Rat traps up to catch them.
-Other wildlife could stray onto the traps, such as a local cat.
+Your car is likely to be parked outside, making it difficult to set regular rat traps up to catch them.
+Other wildlife could stray into the traps, such as a local cat.

-If other wildlife is caught in the trap, it could, in fact, attract Rats (they are also meat eaters).
+If other wildlife is caught in the trap, it could attract rats (they are also meat-eaters).

-Use the crawl in Rat traps that secure the live Rat.
-There are a few ways of dealing with the Rat when one is caught.
-You can either add poison into the trap, release them, or you can buy Rat traps that electrocute them as soon as they enter.
+Use the ‘crawl in’ rat traps that secure the rat alive.
+There are a few ways of dealing with the rat when one is caught.
+For example, you can either add poison to the trap, release them, or buy rat traps that electrocute them as soon as they enter.

 Rats like to travel undercover.
-They will only venture into wide open spaces if they need to.
-Bushes, plants, and trees offer some excellent cover which Rats will use to travel and keep out of the way of predators.
+They will only venture into wide-open spaces if they need to.
+Bushes, plants, and trees offer some excellent cover that rats will use to travel and keep out of the way of predators.

-Cut down any bushes, trees, or plants that are close to where your car is parked.
+Cut down any bushes, trees, or plants close to where your car is parked.
 Alternatively, you could park the car in a more open space.
 If you want to know how to stop rats from getting in your car, then the rat is less likely to travel through it by having a clear space around it.

 Get a cat

-When you have a Cat, it is a good idea to let them out during the night because this is when your Car is likely to be infiltrated by a Rat.
-Setting up a comfortable place for the Cat to settle near the car will keep Rodents away.
+When you have a cat, it is an excellent idea to let them out during the night because this is when your car is likely to be infiltrated by a rat.
+Setting up a comfortable place for the cat to settle near the car will keep rodents away.

-Remove all food from your car to remove the temptation for a Rat to enter.
+Remove all food from your car to remove the temptation for a rat to enter.
 Rats have poor eyesight but an excellent sense of smell.
-As soon as they get a whiff of any food stored in your car they will be tempted to investigate further.
+They will be tempted to investigate further if they get a whiff of any food stored in your car.

 Cleaning your car regularly will pick up any crumbs and other small food substances that could be hiding away.

-This is very similar to the first tip and is all about disturbing the Rat.
-If you are lifting the hood up to check the engine compartment on a regular basis, you are basically letting the Rat know that this is not a place to be setting up home.
+This is similar to the first tip and is about disturbing the rat.
+So if you are lifting the hood to check the engine compartment regularly, you are letting the rat know that this is not a place to set up home.

-The engine bay is not the only place a Rat will want to set up home.
-Ensure that you check all areas of the car.
+The engine bay is not the only place a rat will want to set up a home.
+Therefore, ensure that you check all areas of the car.

-If you want to know how to prevent Rats from getting in your car then the 6 tips above will certainly help you in your quest.
+If you want to know how to prevent rats from getting in your car, then the 6 tips above will help you in your quest.

-It is important to remember that Rats like a quiet, secluded spot to set up home.
-Your job is to make is less comfortable, and less secure than the Rat thinks.
-That is a sure way to scare them away, but there will always be more so look upon it as a constant battle.
+It is important to remember that rats like a quiet, secluded spot to set up a home.
+So your job is to make it less comfortable and secure than the rat thinks.
+That is a sure way to scare them away, but there will always be more, so look upon it as a constant battle.

 Rats can cause a lot of damage wherever they set up a nest, and your car is no exception.
-As Rats have ever-growing teeth, they need to constantly gnaw on things to keep them at a decent length.
-Your car has many things that a Rat can chew on, including wires, plastic, cloth, and even metal.
-The damage that Rats can cause may end up costing you thousands!
+As rats have ever-growing teeth, they must constantly gnaw on things to keep them at a decent length.
+Your car has many things that a rat can chew, including wires, plastic, cloth, and even metal.
+The damage that rats can cause may end up costing you thousands!

-Also, remember that Rats will urinate and defecate on pretty much anything!
-Coming into contact may pose health risks for you and anyone else who use your car regularly.
+Also, remember that rats will urinate and defecate on pretty much anything!
+Coming into contact may pose health risks for you and anyone else who uses your car regularly.